No more cookie bleed

 Context isolation, sandboxed renderer, content security policy, no Node access from web content.
 Boards export as plain JSON.
 Every claim above is verifiable in the public source.

 Try it free for 14 days.
-Then $99 for the first 100 customers, $149 after.
+Then $99 for the first 25 customers, $149 after.
 One-time.
 Use it on up to two of your own machines.
 No subscription, no auto-renew — the app keeps working even if we don't.

 Yes.
-Settings → Data → Export current board writes plain JSON.
-Import on the other machine.
-Saved credentials don't travel with the export — they're per-machine in the keychain by design.
-Save them again on the new install.
+Settings → Data → Export current board writes plain JSON; import it on the other machine.
+Saved credentials don't travel with the export — they're per-machine in the keychain by design — so you re-enter them once on the new install.
+A licence covers two of your own machines.

-No. BoardFleet is an independent desktop tool built by operators for operators.
+No. BoardFleet is an independent desktop tool built by operators, for operators.
 We have no access to anything Aurum doesn't already show you in your browser, and Aurum has no involvement in this product.